-We can use and expand the terminology from $[RBH^+09]$ and apply it to the mail-in ballot problem.
+We can use and expand the terminology from [16] and apply it to the mail-in ballot problem.
 Discarding questions of verifiability, we focus on their three components of integrity, and add a first one, necessary for the others.

-Printed and delivered correctly is the first compound step, and corresponds to making sure ballots are created and delivered correctly.
-This includes the correction of the following steps: laying out a ballot with appropriate candidates ; having it printed correctly ; having it delivered to the mailing agent with no loss ; having it addressed and then sent without being delayed or lost, either in transit or at delivery.
+Printed and delivered correctly. is the first compound step, and corresponds to making sure ballots are created and delivered correctly.
+This includes the correction of the following steps: laying out a ballot with appropriate candidates; having it printed correctly; having it delivered to the mailing agent with no loss; having it addressed and then sent without being delayed or lost, either in transit or at delivery.

-Cast as intended is the second step, and corresponds to making sure that the ballot that is sent indeed corresponds to the voter's wish.
+Cast as intended. is the second step, and corresponds to making sure that the ballot that is sent indeed corresponds to the voter's wish.
 In this context, it mostly depends on usability.
-Echoing the earlier issues, this means avoiding undervote and overvote by making sure that people vote exactly once for each race (or as many times as needed when having to select multiple candidates).
+Echoing the earlier issues, this means avoiding unintended residual votes by helping people make selections as intended.
 It also means making sure that the voter chooses accurately, without the problems mentioned above.
-Finally, there should also be mechanisms to prevent voter coercion in their home - when that is possible.
+Finally, there should also be mechanisms to reduce opportunities for coercion in the home.
+This paper focuses heavily on this voter usability step as central usability improvement necessary for any ballot to have meaning.